-- 1. You give an advance within 30 days of the time the employee has incurred the expense. - 2.
-Your employees adequately account for their expenses within 60 days after the expenses were paid or incurred. - Your employees return any excess reimbursement within 120 days after the expenses were paid or incurred. - 4.
+1. You give an advance within 30 days of the time the employee has incurred the expense.

+- 2. Your employees adequately account for their expenses within 60 days after the expenses were paid or incurred. - 3.
+Your employees return any excess reimbursement within 120 days after the expenses were paid or incurred. - 4.
 You give a periodic statement (at least quarterly) to your employees that asks them to either return or adequately account for outstanding advances and they comply within 120 days of the date of the statement.

 How to deduct.
 You can claim a deduction for travel, meals, and entertainment expenses if you reimburse your employees for these expenses under an accountable plan.
 Generally, the amount you can deduct for meals and entertainment, is subject to a 50% limit, discussed later.
-If you are a sole proprietor, or are filing as a single member limited liability company, deduct the travel reimbursement on line 24a and the deductible part of the meals and entertainment reimbursement on line 24b, Schedule C (Form 1040).
+If you are a sole proprietor, or are filing as a single member limited liability company, deduct the travel reimbursement on line 24a and the deductible part of the meals and entertainment reimbursement on line 24b, Schedule C (Form 1040) or line 2, Schedule C-EZ (Form 1040).